git-plm/gitplm/partnumbers.md

 ### Suggested part categories

+The following is just an example -- will likely need tweaked for different industries.

 The number of categories should be kept reasonably small to minimize the difficulty of assigning new part numbers.